By far his most popular package, Magic Russ' 2 hour party package is guaranteed to be remembered by all guests - both young and really old.

 There's no eliminations though, don't worry.
 Nobody likes to be 'out' now, do they?

-None of the kids will leave empty-handed, so once the party's over, every child goes home with an endlessly entertaining Magic Russ punchball balloon, a Magic Russ Party CD, some sweets, and a postcard to remember Dave The Wonderdog by.
+None of the kids will leave empty-handed, so once the party's over, every child goes home with an endlessly entertaining Magic Russ punchball balloon, some sweets, and a postcard to remember Dave The Wonderdog by.

 But the real star of the show, your little one, will be presented with a plush 44cm replica Dave The Wonderdog arm puppet worth £24.99, making sure they never forget the fun they had.